wfordh/higgins_site_hydeout/_drafts/2021-mlb-draft-primer.md

 # My Favorites

 Simply put, players I like more than most of the other lists with brief reasons and a round range for when I would pick them.
 Any of the high schoolers that aren't picked or don't sign will be priority follows for their respective drafts.
+While I'm still not a scout, I'm much more confident with hitters than with pitchers.

 Carson Williams (SS / RHP) - two way player, young, up the middle.
 Top 20 overall.